RhinoHealth/user-resources/examples/nvflare/regression-glm-coeff/README.md

 It shows how to:
 * Get client's GLM coefficient estimations using NVFlare
-* Use an optimization method for aggregating each of the client's model parameters using NVFlare (with the examples of Newthon-Raphson and Iteratively reweighted least squares (IRLS)) optimizers
+* Use an optimization method for aggregating each of the client's model parameters using NVFlare (with the examples of Newton-Raphson and Iteratively Reweighted Least Squares (IRLS) optimizers)
 * Package the code in a Docker container that can be used with FCP using pip

 Please reference the User Documentation and/or Tutorials for in depth explanations on how to use NVFlare on FCP